 - 1. Click the A/V Streams tab, and then click the Video Configurations button. - 2.
-In the Compression and Image Rate area, for each camera head, click Head [#] to select the head to configure, and then perform the following steps. - 3.
-In the Smart Compression Settings area, click to select the checkbox for Enable to enable Smart Compression. - 4.
-In the Min Image Rate field, enter how many images per second you want the camera to stream when there is no motion in the scene. - 5.
-If you selected H.264 or H.265, in the Idle Keyframe interval field, enter the number of frames between each keyframe (between 1 and 254) when there is no motion in the scene. - 6.
-In the Bandwidth Reduction drop-down menu, click to select one of the options: - Low - Medium (recommended) - High - Custom - 7.
-Click Apply to save the settings. - 8.
+Click to select the checkbox for Enable to enable Smart Compression. - 3.
+In the Min Image Rate field, enter how many images per second you want the camera to stream when there is no motion in the scene. - 4.
+In the Idle Keyframe interval field, enter the number of frames between each keyframe (between 1 and 254) when there is no motion in the scene. - 5.
+In the Bandwidth Reduction drop-down menu, click to select one of the options: - Low - Medium (recommended) - High - Custom - 6.
+Click Apply to save the settings. - 7.
 If you chose Custom for the Bandwidth Reduction, see the section titled Configuring Smart Compression Advanced Settings.